BaileyKH/auth-flow/README.md

   1. **Create a Supabase Project**: Go to the [Supabase website](https://supabase.io/) and create a new project.

   2. **Get your API Keys**:
       - In your project dashboard, navigate to **Settings > API** and copy your supabase URL and supabase Anon Key

   3. **Create a .env.local in the roote of your project**:
-    ```bash
+    ```
     VITE_SUPABASE_URL=your-supabase-url
     VITE_SUPABASE_ANON=your-supabase-anon-key
     ```

   4. **Configure Supabase Client**:
       - In the ../supabase/auth.ts, set up your Supabase client using the environment variables:
-    ```bash
+    ```
     import { createClient } from '@supabase/supabase-js';

     const supabaseUrl = process.env.VITE_SUPABASE_URL;